smunj001/rshell/README.md

 Current Bugs
 -----------
-* The comments works sometimes and in certain scenarios.
+* The comments works sometimes and in certain scenarios. //Fixed
+* We have not been able to implement the precedence operation so we took it out of the program
+* Few bugs while using dup with redirection
+* Piping changed the value of executable to true when it should be false after child process exits.
+We're able to resolve the issue but could not identify why or where the value was being changed.